Genevieve Waite

-Geneviève Waïte (born Genevieve Joyce Weight, 13 February 1948 – 18 May 2019) was a South African actress, singer, and model.
-Her best known acting role was the title character in the 1968 film Joanna.
-She was a muse to photographer Richard Avedon, who shot her several times for Vogue in the early 1970s.
-In 1974, she recorded her only album as a singer produced and written by her husband John Phillips of the Mamas and the Papas.
-Her singing voice has been described as “Betty Boop crossed with Billie Holiday”.
-That same year, she starred in a short-lived Broadway musical, Man on the Moon, which she co-wrote with John Phillips and was produced by Andy Warhol.
+Geneviève Joyce Waïte (born Genevieve Joyce Weight, 13 February 1948 – 18 May 2019) was a South African actress, singer, and model.
+Her best-known acting role was the title character in the 1968 film Joanna.
+In 1974, she released her only solo album, Romance Is on the Rise, which was produced by her husband, John Phillips of the Mamas & the Papas.
+Her singing voice has been described as "Betty Boop crossed with Billie Holiday".
+In 1975, she starred in the short-lived Broadway musical, Man on the Moon, which she co-wrote with Phillips.